hominee/crossbus/README.md

   each spawned task during execution, with which more execution control is possible.

-**Currently crossbus is in its alpha version, all APIs and archtecture is not stable yet, and evolves very quickly.**
+**Currently crossbus is in its alpha version, all APIs and architecture is not stable yet, and evolves very quickly.**

 ## Documentation